 Oak paneling was introduced at the entryway, throughout the kitchen and in the adjoining seating area, replacing white painted ceilings and walls.
-Track lighting in the entry was replaced, adding further warmth to the space.
 An underused glassed-in atrium adjacent to the seating area was filled with plants, and oak cabinets were added for additional storage.
-A white chair-rail band was added at the height of the atrium countertops, continuing through to the wood paneling in the adjoining seating area, visually connecting the two spaces.